The Church of Jesus Christ of Latter-day Saints in the Philippines: History

 The church obtained official recognition in the Philippines in 1961 when Robert S. Taylor, president of the Southern Far East Mission, filed the paperwork with the Philippine government.
 Subsequently, on 28 April 1961 in a meeting with servicemen, American residents, and Filipino members, Hinckley rededicated the country.
 The first American missionaries (Ray Goodson, Harry Murray, Kent Lowe and Nestor Ledesma) arrived in Manila two months later.
 One of the first converts after official recognition was the family of José Gutierez, Sr. By the end of 1961, six more were baptized.

 Due to growth that followed, the Philippines was organized into its own mission by 1967, with Paul S. Rose as the first president.
 In 1969, the church spread across the islands, having the highest amount of baptisms compared to every other area of the world.
 This led to the division of the Philippines Mission in 1974 into the Philippines Manila and Philippines Cebu City missions.

-The first stake in the Philippines was formed in Manila on 20 May 1973.
+The first stake in the Philippines was created in Manila on 20 May 1973.
 In September 2017, the number of stakes in the Philippines reached 100, only the fifth nation in the world to reach that milestone.

-Church president Spencer W. Kimball presided over two area conferences, one in 1975 and another in 1980.
+While serving as church president, Spencer W. Kimball presided over two area conferences, one in 1975 and another in 1980.
 During the area conference in 1980, Kimball met with then-President Ferdinand Marcos at Malacañang Palace.
 In 1987, Manila became the headquarters of the church's Philippines/Micronesia Area.

 Augusto A. Lim, the first Filipino general authority, was called to the Second Quorum of Seventy in June 1992.

 In 1987, the Book of Mormon was translated into Tagalog by Ricardo Cruz, with the assistance of Posidio Ocampo and Ananias Bala in the final stages of production.
 Since then, the Book of Mormon has been translated to several other languages of the Philippines.

-On June 30, 2021, The LDS Church broke ground for Asia's first "For the Strength of Youth (FSY) Camp" located in Tanay, Rizal, near Manila.
+On June 30, 2021, the LDS Church broke ground for Asia's first "For the Strength of Youth (FSY) Camp" located in Tanay, Rizal, near Manila.